Samsung Galaxy S26 Ultra vs Galaxy S25 Ultra: Expected differences

 Same capacity, possibly faster charging at last

-Samsung’s conservative approach to batteries continues, and all signs point to another 5,000 mAh cell in the Galaxy S26 Ultra.
-However, even without an increase in capacity, efficiency gains from the Snapdragon 8 Elite Gen 5 and the new OLED panel could result in slightly better battery life.
+Samsung’s conservative approach to batteries will likely continue with the S26 Ultra, with all signs pointing to another 5,000 mAh battery.
+However, even without an increase in capacity, we might see some energy efficiency gains from the Snapdragon 8 Elite Gen 5 and the new OLED panel.

 Battery life on the S25 Ultra was already solid, scoring eight hours in our custom benchmark.
 That's not class-leading, but reliable for a full day and then some.
-The S26 Ultra will likely follow suit, aiming for consistency rather than record-breaking runtime.
+The S26 Ultra will likely show similar results.

 *Rumored/expected